Azure/azure-rest-api-specs/specification/migrate/resource-manager/readme.md

   - code: AvoidAdditionalProperties
     reason: Migrate feature is widely adopted and requires additionalProperties for these swagger properties.
   - code: ProvisioningStateMustBeReadOnly
-    reason: The current swagger version only modifies the resources which do not have Provisioning states as readOnly and not introducing any new Resources, These are incorrectly flagged.
+    reason: The current swagger version only modifies the resources which do not have Provisioning states as readOnly and not introducing any new Resources, These are incorrectly flagged for previous versions.
+  - code: UnSupportedPatchProperties
+    reason: There is no patch operation that is introduced in this swagger version where it is not readOnly.
+This is incorrectly flagged for previous versions.
 ```

 ### Tag: package-migrate-2023-04